 - 50-30-20 Rule—This rule states that 50% of income should go towards necessities like house/rent, food, and bills, 30% can be allocated for luxuries like dining and entertainment, while the last 20% should go towards paying off debt or savings.

 - The Federal Reserve Bank determined that the average amount a consumer needs to resolve emergencies is about $2,000.
 This may be a good figure for some to aim for.

 While these guidelines are helpful, there are simply too many varying factors to consider for each individual, such as how much they currently have in savings, how much they make relative to how much they spend, the future forecast of their short and long-term spending, among other things.
 As a result, these guidelines should be taken with a grain of salt.

 Saving Too Much?

-There are generally no limits as to how much can be deposited into savings accounts, just keep in mind that for any accounts within the same financial institutions, only amounts that are $250,000 or less are insured by the FDIC.
+There are generally no limits as to how much can be deposited into savings accounts.
+Just keep in mind that for any accounts within the same financial institutions, only amounts that are $250,000 or less are insured by the FDIC.
 However, just because there is no limit to how much savings accounts can be funded does not mean that it is a good idea to perpetually do so.
-This is due to several reasons.
-The first is that many other opportunity costs exist to earn passive income.
-Investment in stocks, bonds, or real estate are good examples, and generally offer higher return rates than savings accounts at the sacrifice of liquidity.
-The second is that, given inflation in the U.S. is historically 3%, average savings account returns of 1% or even 2% will not preserve the purchasing power of money, let alone earn income.
-If liquid savings accounts are generously funded and excess cash still remains, it may be worthwhile to look to other investment options that offer greater returns.
+There are many other opportunities that exist to earn higher passive income.
+Investments in stocks, bonds, or real estate are good examples and generally offer higher return rates than savings accounts in the long run.
+Also, the inflation rate in the U.S. is generally higher than the savings account returns.
+This means the money in the savings account will not preserve the purchasing power, let alone earn income.
+If liquid savings accounts are generously funded, and excess cash still remains, it may be worthwhile to look to other investment options that offer greater returns.